Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 # Multiplayer / Networking
 ## Replication
+Only server to client

 You can use the ```Replicated``` UPROPERTY specifier to mark variables for replication.
 If you use the ```ReplicatedUsing``` specifier, this allows you to setup a **RepNotify** which is a function that is called when replicated information is received.

+## RPCS
+Client to server, Server to client.
+Primarily for unreliable gameplay events.